 - Bell pepper

-- In a food processor, mix the herring with some whipping cream, bell pepper, onion and piment bouc until they are all well combined and liquified
+In a food processor, mix the herring with some whipping cream, bell pepper, onion and piment bouc until they are all chopped into a creamy mixture